tarantool/metrics/doc/monitoring/api_reference.rst

 ..  image:: images/histogram.png
     :align: center

-The metric will also display the count of measurements and their sum:
+The metric also displays the count of measurements and their sum:

 ..  code-block:: json